-All of the above models (which either have no radio buttons on the steering wheel, or have radio SWC buttons which only provide six audio functions — no Bluetooth buttons) use Subaru's 20-pin harness for the power and speaker connections to the head unit (radio).
-You will need my 20-pin "forward" harness with 2 SWC wires ($12, link).
+All of the above models whose OEM head units (radios) have built-in USB and Bluetooth (i.e., steering wheel includes Off-hook, On-hook, and Talk buttons) use Subaru's 20-pin harness for the power and speaker connections to the HU.
+You will need my 20-pin "forward" harness with 3 SWC wires ($12, link).

 You'll need to solder or crimp my harness to your new HU's power/speaker harness, creating an adapter that is mostly "plug-and-play."
 See my Subaru 20-pin HU installation guide.

 The models covered on this 'parts needed' page do not have the Vehicle Speed Signal (VSS) on the 20-pin harness (or any of the other factory radio harnesses).
 If your new HU needs that signal, see my installation guide for where to find the factory wire to tap.

 The SWC wires on my harness are only part of the solution — that saves you from needing to splice into factory wires.
 However, most aftermarket HUs also require a steering wheel interface module — either the Axxess ASWC (by Metra), one of the various SWI-* models from PAC Audio (SWI-PS, SWI-JACK, etc.— different models depending on your new HU's brand), or iDatalink Maestro, etc. More people prefer the ASWC.

 Many Subaru owners have installed ASWCs and given rave reviews.
 In most cases, it programs itself and is ready to go a few seconds after the first power up.
 You can also manually program it if you want to reassign any buttons.
 Installation is much easier than the PAC modules.